 Conclusion: The Future of Traditional Healing in Uganda

-Pilot programs that link traditional healers with clinics and doctors are showing promise: integrated care can respect cultural preferences, expand access in rural areas, and provide more comprehensive treatment for complex problems affecting body and mind.
-However, success depends on clear regulation, education, and cooperation across the health system.
+Ongoing work at institutions such as Makerere University and other research centers is documenting the efficacy and safety of certain herbal remedies—efforts that could lead to standardized traditional medicines meeting national and international standards (editorial note: cite specific studies).
+Pilot programs that link healers with clinics and doctors are showing promise: integrated approaches can respect cultural preferences, expand access in rural areas, and provide more comprehensive care for problems affecting the body and mind.

 Deepen Your Understanding of Traditional Healing